-If you’re ever wanted by the FBI and need to disappear (we don’t need to know specifics), Kyrimai Hotel would do nicely.
-You’ll struggle to find a more romantically remote perch and, once you’ve adjusted to the pace – sun, sea, siesta, repeat – you can live out your outlaw days dining on the deliciously authentic Maniot cuisine, swimming languid laps in the bay-gazing pool and befriending the local fishermen.
+If you’re ever wanted by Interpol and need to get away (we don’t need to know specifics), Kyrimai Hotel would do nicely.
+The simple life – sun, sea, souvlaki – awaits you at this rustic 19th century fortress turned delightful boutique hotel at the end of the wild Mani peninsula, encircled by cerulean sea and scrubby countryside.
+You could happily live out your outlaw days dining on the deliciously authentic Maniot cuisine, swimming languid laps in the bay-gazing pool and befriending the local fishermen.
 Just send us a cryptic postcard once in a while.

 Get this when you book through us:

 Basket of local delicacies and a bottle of Greek wine; Goldsmiths get a 10 per cent discount on all restaurant meals

 Check-in is from 2pm and check-out is at noon.
 Both can be flexible, depending on availability.